officelearn/azure-docs.sv-se/articles/active-directory/saas-apps/freshservice-tutorial.md

 ms.date: 09/11/2019
 ms.author: jeedes
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: c3ba2f59799629873553fe261abebf59529ad94d
+ms.openlocfilehash: 0e08ef72dca09f873ad1cfcc91e132063b88406b
-ms.sourcegitcommit: fad368d47a83dadc85523d86126941c1250b14e2
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: sv-SE
-ms.lasthandoff: 09/19/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73570640"
+ms.locfileid: "74227522"
 ---
-# <a name="tutorial-azure-active-directory-single-sign-on-sso-integration-with-freshservice"></a>Självstudie: Azure Active Directory integration med enkel inloggning (SSO) med Freshservice
+# <a name="tutorial-azure-active-directory-single-sign-on-sso-integration-with-freshservice"></a>Tutorial: Azure Active Directory single sign-on (SSO) integration with Freshservice

-I den här självstudien får du lära dig hur du integrerar Freshservice med Azure Active Directory (Azure AD).
-När du integrerar Freshservice med Azure AD kan du:
+In this tutorial, you'll learn how to integrate Freshservice with Azure Active Directory (Azure AD).
+When you integrate Freshservice with Azure AD, you can:

-* Kontroll i Azure AD som har åtkomst till Freshservice.
+* Control in Azure AD who has access to Freshservice.
-* Gör det möjligt för användarna att logga in automatiskt till Freshservice med sina Azure AD-konton.
+* Enable your users to be automatically signed-in to Freshservice with their Azure AD accounts.
-* Hantera dina konton på en central plats – Azure Portal.
+* Manage your accounts in one central location - the Azure portal.

-Mer information om SaaS app integration med Azure AD finns i [Vad är program åtkomst och enkel inloggning med Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-appssoaccess-whatis).
+To learn more about SaaS app integration with Azure AD, see [What is application access and single sign-on with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-appssoaccess-whatis).

-## <a name="prerequisites"></a>Nödvändiga komponenter
+## <a name="prerequisites"></a>Krav

-För att komma igång behöver du följande objekt:
+To get started, you need the following items:

 * En Azure AD-prenumeration.
-Om du inte har någon prenumeration kan du få ett [kostnads fritt konto](https://azure.microsoft.com/free/).
+If you don't have a subscription, you can get a [free account](https://azure.microsoft.com/free/).
-* Freshservice för enkel inloggning (SSO) aktive rad.
+* Freshservice single sign-on (SSO) enabled subscription.

 ## <a name="scenario-description"></a>Scenariobeskrivning

-I den här självstudien konfigurerar och testar du Azure AD SSO i en test miljö.
+In this tutorial, you configure and test Azure AD SSO in a test environment.

 * Freshservice stöder **IDP**-initierad enkel inloggning